Ottoman–Persian War (1821–1823)

 The Ottoman–Persian War of 1821–1823 was fought between the Ottoman Empire and Qajar Iran from 1821 to 1823.

 Background

 Tensions between the two empires had been rising due to the Ottoman Empire's harboring of rebellious tribesmen from the Iranian Azerbaijan Province.
 The issues concerning the Kurdish borderland tribes such as the Haydaran and Sipki tribes had complicated the relations between the two empires.
 For instance, Iran launched a military campaign against Dervish Pasha, the muhafiz of Van, when he refused to return the Sipki Kurdish who took refuge and settled in Archesh.

-The Ottoman-Persian War that began in 1821 was also part of a series of wars between the two empires, which was attributed to the influences of foreign powers, particularly Great Britain and the Russian Empire.
-The Persians and the Ottomans were within their respective spheres of influence and were drawn to their rivalry.
+The Ottoman-Iranian War that began in 1821 was also part of a series of wars between the two empires, which was attributed to the influences of foreign powers, particularly Great Britain and the Russian Empire.
+The Iranians and the Ottomans were within their respective spheres of influence and were drawn to their rivalry.
 The Russian Empire was attempting to put pressure on the Ottoman Empire, which was then at war with the Greeks.